Mbuto/usermonitor/README.md

   **go build**

-On the very first run, the program asks for Username and Password, in order to access the frefeed.net account.
+On the very first run, the program asks for Username and Password, in order to access the *freefeed.net* account.
 If everything is ok, an Authorization Token is retrieved and stored, along with Username and Password in the same folder as the program.
-Files named ffmon.conf and ffmon.auth will contain Username, Password (in clear text) and Token.
+Files named "ffmon.conf" and "ffmon.auth" will contain Username, Password (in clear text) and Token.

 Any subsequent run will silently use those informations.
 If something goes wrong, just remove the file "ffmon.conf" and try again.